Search for topics or resources

 “Parents have a lot of questions about where food comes from and how it’s made,” says Woodside, who’s also a mom.
 “We want to share accurate information about dairy and how it’s produced.”

 “It’s a trusted source of information for parents,” Woodside says.
-“They’ve always provided very timely, fact-based information.
-So it felt like a really good fit.”
+“So it felt like a really good fit.”

-So, Woodside says, “We wanted to approach this challenge with fact-based, accurate, transparent information.
-We wanted more in-depth education and to answer questions.”
+“We wanted to address this challenge with fact-based, accurate, transparent information,” Woodside says.
+“We wanted more in-depth education and to answer questions.”

-Their content approach now includes:
+Their content approach includes:

-UDIM also expands its digital footprint with:
+Beyond sponsored content, UDIM expands its reach with:

 “It shows that parents truly are interested in where their food comes from, and we’re helping with that education.”